-Credit card travel hacking is certainly not for everyone.
+Using credit card travel hacking to get free travel is certainly not for everyone.

 It would be wrong for me to make a one size fits all recommendation and tell everyone to jump in and play this game.